sdarby713/Olympic-History/README.md

 Finally, information about the profits and losses of games starting in 1976 are presented in a variety of formats.

 This page can be accessed through https://sdarby713-ohistory.herokuapp.com/

+### Notes:

+The "ocities" folder holds files required by the secondary cities map server